sneepzity/beezity-photoshop/README.md

 cd beezity-photoshop

+sh photoshop2021install.sh ~/Photoshop-2021

-photoshop2021install.sh ~/Photoshop-2021 # (you can replace the path with anything you want)
+# (you can replace the path with anything you want)